jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The Life Star is the technological re-creation of Evolution, a rulebook to enforce Techvolution.
 It lets everyone play, understand, and master the game of civilization with fair, accountable, and understandable rules that give everyone a chance to win.

 The Life Star is a modern rulebook that makes everybody happy.
-It finishes Paul Barans dream of a fully distributed interent.
+It finishes Paul Baran's dream of a fully distributed interent.

 Philosophers call the Life Star the rational state earned through years of thesis, antithesis, and synthesis in the march of better and reasonable technology and economic policies.
 I also call it the State of Nature.
 A place where all lifeforms happily work frontline jobs because Darth Blockbuster isn't allowed to play.